-The Eligibility Review Committee is comprised of a faculty representative, a SEE Center representative, and the Guidance Director.
+The Eligibility Review Committee is composed of a faculty representative, a SEE Center representative, and the Guidance Director.
 The Principal will serve as an advisory member of the ERC.
-The Principal will become a voting member in the place of any member of the ERC who may have a conflict of interest with a student involved in the appeal process.
+The Principal will become a voting member in the place of any member of the ERC who may have a conflict of interest witha student involved in the appeal process.

-Should the appeal not go through, the student would be ineligible for 15 school days or 21 calendar days for fall activities.
+Should the appeal fail, the student would be ineligible for 15 school days or 21 calendar days for fall activities.